 What is Cyto B7?

-Cyto B7 is a form of vitamin B found in foods.
-This medicine helps the body break down fats, carbohydrates, and proteins.
+Cyto B7, also known as Vitamin B7, is a form of vitamin B found in foods.
+This medicine helps the body break down fats, carbohydrates, and proteins into energy.

-Cyto B7 has been used in alternative medicine as a likely effective aid in treating or preventing this medicine deficiency.
-This medicine deficiency can be caused by malnutrition, rapid weight loss, long-term tube feeding, and other medical conditions.
+Cyto B7 is likely effective in alternative medicine as an aid in treating or preventing low levels of biotin.
+Low levels of biotin can be caused by malnutrition, rapid weight loss, long-term tube feeding, and other medical conditions.

-Cyto B7 has also been used to treat seborrhea (skin rash) in babies.
-However, research has shown that this medicine may not be effective in treating this condition.
+Cyto B7 has also been used to treat the sypmptoms of multiple sclerosis (MS) and seborrhea (in babies).
+However, research has shown that this medicine may not be effective in treating these conditions.

 It is not certain whether Cyto B7 is effective in treating any medical condition.
 Medicinal use of this product has not been approved by the FDA.
 This medicine should not be used in place of medication prescribed for you by your doctor.